statsig-io/docs/docs/integrations/snowflake.md

 ## Direct ingestion from Snowflake

 We also support direct data ingestion from Snowflake, through which Statsig will automatically pull data from Snowflake into your events.
 You will need to do the following steps.
-Please follow the <Link to="#checklist">checklist</Link> to avoid delays!
+Please follow the [checklist](#checklist) to avoid delays!

 ### 1. Set up your Snowflake data warehouse and user for Statsig integration {#setup}